stephen-tan/ufos/README.md

 The purpose of this project was to web scrape data from several websites to gather the Mars information and display the results on a customized webpage using Bootstrap, Flask, and MongoDB.<br/>

 ## Results
-The webpage has five filters, each with placeholders for examples on how to input a search criteria.
+The webpage has five filter text boxes on the lefthand side, each with placeholders for examples on how to input a search criteria.
 One thing to note is that not all filters have to be used.
 Once a filter is input in the text box, the user needs to hit the 'Enter' key on the keyboard to initiate the filter.
-More than one filter is also able to be entered. </br> In order to reset the filters, the webpage can be refreshed or the filters can be deleted and then the 'Enter' key should be pressed again.
+More than one filter is also able to be entered. </br></br>

+In order to reset the filters, the webpage can be refreshed or the filters can be deleted and then the 'Enter' key should be pressed again.

 <p align="center">
   <img src="https://github.com/stephen-tan/ufos/blob/main/markdown/webpage.png" alt="Webpage"/>